 Which is the best Thai island or beach resort to visit in August?

 Statistically speaking, there is less rain on the Gulf Coast of Thailand during August compared to the Andaman Coast of Thailand.
 This means that islands like Ko Samui, Ko Pha Ngan and Ko Tao in the Gulf of Thailand will see far less rainfall compared to Phuket and Krabi on the Andaman Coast.
 Nakhon Si Thammarat and the quieter beach areas of Khanom are another good choice.

 The brashness of Pattaya isn’t to everybody’s liking, but the seaside resort can make for a good base during August.
 The weather is reasonably good at this time of the year in Pattaya and there is plenty to do on rainy days.
 The pretty little island of Ko Larn is only a short boat ride away whilst Ko Si Chang to the north makes for another good excursion.
 Proximity to Bangkok also makes day-trips to the Thai capital easy to arrange.
 Further along the east coast, Rayong and Ko Samet offer up more picturesque beaches compared to Pattaya so are also worth considering.

 August events & festivals

-The main event in Thailand in August is the birthday of Her Majesty Queen Sirikit on August 12.
+The main event in Thailand in August is the birthday of Queen Sirikit on August 12.
 The day is a public holiday in Thailand and also celebrated as Mother’s Day.
 Wherever you find yourself on August 12, there are likely to be some kind of local celebrations arranged in honour of the Thai queen.
 Queen Sirikit was born on a Friday and in Thai culture her birth colour is blue.
 Her royal standard is also light blue for the same reason.